MileneCV/Sales_Predictions---project-1-/README.md

 #### Which Items generate the greatest amount of sales?
 ![sales_predictions](item_type_week17.png)

-> Fruits, vegetables and snack foods are the top selling item with more than ₹2,500,00 in sales.
+> Fruits, vegetables and snack foods are the top-selling items,  with sales exceeding ₹2,500,00 in sales.

 #### Which outlet type has better sales?
 ![sales_predictions](outlet_type_week17.png)

-Supermarket Type1 has higher total sales.
+Supermarket Type1 has the highest total sales.

 #### Does Location affect Sales?
 ![sales_predictions](location.png)

-The type of the area in which the store is located is related to better sales.
-Because the Supermarket type 1 which has better sales is located in all tier and at Tier 2 it has higher sales than Tier 1 and Tier 3.
+The type of area in which the store is located is linked to better sales.
+Supermarket Type 1, which has the highest sales, is present in all tiers, with Tier 2 locations outperforming those in Tier 1 and Tier 3 in terms of sales.

 #### Does the year in which store was established is related with better sales?
 ![sales_predictions](year_week17.png)

-The year in which stores were established is not related to better sales.
-During the years 1987 until 2007 were established different Supermarket Type 1 and there is no big difference between them.
+The year in which stores were established does not appear to impact sales.
+Supermarket Type 1 stores were established between 1987 and 2007, and there is no significant difference in sales performance across these years."

 ## Coefficients with Linear regression